Ahmed3lmallah/ng-in-viewport-tutorial/README.md

 In this article, different ways to detect HTML elements getting in the viewport were mentioned.
 The first was by using JQuery, the second was by listening to `scroll` events, and the third and is considered to be the modern way was to use the **Intersection Observer API**.
 We have shown how the API works in theory, and followed a simple tutorial of making a directive that can be used to simply emit an event when an element gets in viewport.
 The emitted event can be then used to perform custom actions on the elements, such as:

 * Infinite Scrolling where you see more content as you scroll
-* Lazy Loading images to only display them when the user gets to them, so it does not increase the initial page load time.
+* Lazy Loading images to only display them when the user gets to them, so it does not increase the initial page load time
-* Performing tasks such as Animations only when the user sees the result.
+* Performing tasks such as Animations only when the user sees the result